divya-o/grid-war/README.md

 ### Why Cooldown Lock?
 Prevents tile-spam behavior and demonstrates backend validation logic.
 Optional feature but adds polish

-## Configuration

-Edit `.env` in client folder to change server URL.

 ## How It Works

 ### Claiming a Tile